ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

 #### Ibexa Cloud

-Update Platform.sh configuration for PHP and Varnish.
+Update Platform.sh configuration and scripts.

 Generate new configuration with the following command: